-The CO2 levy is imposed on all fossil heating and process fuels (e.g., heating oil, natural gas).
-As of 2018, it is CHF 96 per tonne CO2.
+The CO2 levy is imposed on all fossil thermal fuels (e.g. heating oil, natural gas).
+From 2022 it will be set at CHF 120 per tonne of CO2.
 The CO2 levy is indicated on invoices for purchases of thermal fuels.

-The CO2 levy, introduced in 2008 in response to the low level of CO2 emission reduction in the thermal fuel sector, is collected by the Federal Customs Administration, either at the border crossing or on the occasion of placing into circulation out of an approved registration tax-exempt warehouse.
-The levy is based on invoices for purchases of thermal fuels.
+The CO2 levy was introduced in 2008 because CO2 emissions from thermal fuels had not fallen sufficiently.
+It is due either at the border crossing or on the occasion of placing into circulation out of an approved registration tax-exempt warehouse.
+The CO2 levy is indicated on invoices for purchases of thermal fuels.

 Depending on the carbon content of an energy source, more or less CO2 is released during its combustion.
 The carbon content thus determines the amount of the CO2 levy for each energy source.

 Example: the combustion of one litre of heating oil results in 2.65 kg CO2.
-At a levy rate of CHF 96 per tonne CO2 this leads to a levy of about 25 cents per litre heating oil.
-The amount of the CO2 levy for households and companies directly depends on the energy sources used.
+At a levy rate of CHF 120 per tonne of CO2 this leads to a levy of about 30 cents per litre heating oil.
+Less CO2 is produced when natural gas is consumed, so the amount of the levy is lower.

 Increase in the rate of the levy

-In order to provide the economy and the population some planning and investment security, the interim targets and the rates of the levy were defined in advance on the basis of a reduction path for thermal fuels (see Art.
+The CO2 levy is only increased if CO2 emissions from thermal fuels do not fall sufficiently.
+In order to provide the economy and the population some planning and investment security, the increase steps linked to interim targets were defined in advance (see Art.
 94 CO2 Ordinance).
-Whether the reduction path had been fulfilled was reviewed in 2013, 2015 and 2017 by means of the CO2 statistics for the previous year.
-Because interim targets were surpassed, an increase in the CO2 levy was triggered as of the following year respectively.
+Because in 2013, 2015, 2017 and 2021 it was determined on the basis of the CO2 statistics for the previous years that the interim targets had not been met, the CO2 levy increased in each case at the beginning of the following year.